MFQuraishi/Visualise/README.md

 # Visualise

-As of now just make a folder named "images" and add the images to that folder place the folder and the tk.py file in same directory and run the python program to see it running
+just run the tk.py and browse the folder where the images are saved.